Digital Wallet Payment System and Process

 A computer program product is provided for predicting ad spend for a specific media program aired or streamed on a specific network at a specific date and time using a database of media program data that includes known ad spend for a subset of media programs, and viewership data for each of the media programs, including total viewership and viewership ratings.
 Each of the media programs is identified by its respective network, and date and time of airing or streaming.
 A random forest model is trained to predict ad spend using variables that are identified as being correlated with ad spend.
 The trained random forest model is then used to predict ad spend for a specific media program that is aired or streamed on a specific network at a specific date and time, and which has an unknown ad spend.

-The claims are directed to predicting ad spend and only recite elements such as perform data analysis, perform feature engineering, training, and predicting ad spend which are grouped as fundamental economic activity under Methods Of Organizing Human Activity.
+The patent claims are directed to predicting ad spend and only recite elements such as perform data analysis, perform feature engineering, training, and predicting ad spend which are grouped as fundamental economic activity under Methods Of Organizing Human Activity.
 Under prong two of step 2A the use of a processor/computer as a tool does not integrate the abstract idea into a practical application beyond generally linking the use of the abstract idea to the particular environment.

-The claims do not recite any commercial or legal interactions.
+The patent claims do not recite any commercial or legal interactions.
 Applicant points out that the outstanding Office Action fails to provide any further explanation of what claimed subject matter recites “commercial or legal interactions”.
 Further, the claims are directed to the field of “ad spend” and thus are related to the field of advertising.
 A commercial interaction requires that multiple parties actually interact with one another for a commercial purpose as demonstrated by the examples in the Oct.
 ‘19 guidelines.
 Examiner identified the abstract idea of “predicting ad spend for a specific media program aired or streamed on a specific network at a specific date and time”, however this identified abstract idea may be implemented in many different ways beyond what is claimed in the present application and therefore does not preempt the alleged idea.

 IDENTIFICATION OF USERS FOR ADVERTISING PURPOSES